infiniflow/ragflow/docs/faq.md

 A correct Ollama IP address and port is crucial to adding models to Ollama:

-- If you are on demo.ragflow.io, ensure that the server hosting Ollama has a publicly accessible IP address.
-127.0.0.1 is not an accessible IP address.
+- If you are on demo.ragflow.io, ensure that the server hosting Ollama has a publicly accessible IP address.Note that 127.0.0.1 is not a publicly accessible IP address.
 - If you deploy RAGFlow locally, ensure that Ollama and RAGFlow are in the same LAN and can comunicate with each other.

 ### Do you offer examples of using deepdoc to parse PDF or other files?